Satyamev Jayate Water Cup

 A movement to create thousands of water-abundant villages

-The Satyamev Jayate Water Cup was an annual, 45-day competition hosted from 2016 to 2019, in which thousands of villages in Maharashtra competed to do the best and maximum work for soil and water conservation.
+This was an annual, 45-day competition hosted from 2016 to 2019, in which thousands of villages in Maharashtra competed to do the best and maximum work for soil and water conservation.

-After receiving training in watershed management from Paani Foundation, participating villages worked with an entrepreneurial zeal to build and repair water conservation structures, raise money for machine work, and test and treat soil, amongst other activities.
+After receiving training in watershed management from Paani Foundation, participating villages worked with entrepreneurial zeal to build and repair water conservation structures, raise money for machine work, and test and treat soil, amongst other activities.

 After the monsoons, winning villages at the state and taluka level were publicly felicitated with large cash prizes in a grand award ceremony.